KCBierlich/Uncertainty_Model/README.md

         data) before applying the uncertainty model.
 Figures are automatically saved in the “figures” folder of the main directory.

+  - Figures 3-6 and Supplementary FigS1 and FigS2 are automatically
+    generated in the ‘figures’ folders

 ## Contact